EliasWheatfall/SterlingEngineOne/_posts/2023-11-04-Design-features-and-main-subsystems.md

 {: .subtext}
 Figure (7): Cylinder Assembly View

 The Cylinder Assembly is the shaft that performs work in the system.
 The cylinder is a dampener COTS part from ----.
 It is connected to the Piston Assembly with a tube, allowing for heat to travel in and out of the cylinder.
-The cylinder is connected to the assembly by two waterjet components identical to the parts used int he Piston Assembly.
+The cylinder is connected to the assembly by two waterjet components identical to the parts used int the Piston Assembly.

 ## Driveshaft Assembly
 ![Drive](https://eliaswheatfall.github.io/StirlingEngineOne/assets/flywheel.png){: .center-image width="600" }